theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/query/entering-select-options.md

+Within the SAP GUI, you can create complex selection criteria in the selection screen of the query.
+This can be also done with the Xtract IS Query ent.
-Please click the *Edit* link to define the selection for the parameters.
+Click the *Edit* link to define the selection for the parameters.

 ![Selection-Options-Fill-01](/img/content/Selection-Options-Fill-01.png){:class="img-responsive" }